JacopoBonta/arduino-serial-comunication/Documentation.md

-This library is delivered using the GPL license
+This library is released under the GPLv3 license.